 There are over 1000 known Caves on Vancouver Island alone, plus so many more in the Pacific Northwest.
 Most of these caves are found in limestone deposits.

-We love to go spelunking but there a few things you need to know before entering any cave system, is there any drop offs in this system, are there fast-flowing underground rivers which can be quite a hazard, is there more than one route to follow, there is nothing worse than getting lost in a multi cave system.
+We love to go spelunking but there are a few things you need to know before entering any cave system, is there any drop offs in this system, are there fast-flowing underground rivers that can be quite a hazard, is there more than one route to follow, there is nothing worse than getting lost in a multi cave system.
 When you are going into a system, always carry a map of the cave system, carry several sources of light, l like to have a headlamp, handheld flashlight, and l always carry several long-burning candles for an emergency like a flashlight or headlamp failure, and a helmet can save you from some nasty bumps to the head and always bring extra warm clothing as cave temperatures change little through the seasons.

-The upana cave system is located about 17 km west of Gold River, on Head Bay Forest Rd, on Vancouver Island.
+The upanna cave system is located about 17 km west of Gold River, on Head Bay Forest Rd, on Vancouver Island.
 These caves are just awesome to hike in and you can find everything here in formations and cave life, lots of crickets and spiders to photograph here.
 There are a number of caves in the Paterson lake area, one of which is so large, it takes 2 days to travel through, requiring a night spent underground.
 Holberg area has a few very big and deep caves, but be careful here as there is a chance of running into underground rivers.
 The Zeballos area also has some very beautiful caves, some of these are protected and you need to have a guide to enter.
-Then there are the horn lake cave system, one of our more famous karst systems, these caves are incredible.
+Then there is the horn lake cave system, one of our more famous karst systems, these caves are incredible.

 For an even deeper adventure, join a guided tour of the white ridge caves.
-The White Ridge Provincial Park is located at the boundary of Strathcona Provincial Parks northwest corner on the Gold River Highway.
+The White Ridge Provincial Park is located at the boundary of Strathcona Provincial Park’s northwest corner on the Gold River Highway.
 The park is located 4 km west of Gold River and is accessed off Gold River Highway on the BR 80 logging road.

 The Huson Cave system is a great place to introduce the public to caves carved out of the limestone rock by the Atluck creek.
 The system contains 15 caves that are easy and safe, perfect for the inexperienced caver; no special equipment is necessary.
 The Little Huson Lake Cave Park is in an incredible area of the island and the canyon has some very special features which are unique to Vancouver Island.

 The Cave Park includes the Atluck Creek Canyon.
-This canyon has a number of interesting beautiful features, there is a wonderful natural bridge that is quite amazing and a large cave entrance where the creek flows underground for 60 metres, this is known as the cathedral cave entrance.
+This canyon has a number of interesting beautiful features, there is a wonderful natural bridge that is quite amazing and a large cave entrance where the creek flows underground for 60 meters, this is known as the cathedral cave entrance.
 The bridge feature is the only one on Vancouver Island.

 The park has a number of other minor karst features like scallops that form in the rock walls, they are rippled rock surfaces that have been created by high-pressure water flow.